 Here is another simple circuit diagram that is slightly more detailed.

-There is a fuse or circuit breaker near the battery.
+In the circuit diagrams above there is a fuse or circuit breaker near the battery.
 ABYC standards, Federal regulations, and ISO say it has to be within seven inches (17.8 cm)of the source of power.
 This protects the wire between the battery and the positive distribution buss.

 This is an important point that is often misunderstood and needs to be repeated.
 Fuses and circuit breakers protect the wires, not the equipment.
 The danger is that the wire will get too hot, melt the insulation, and start a fire.
+Typical fuses:

 If you look at the positive distribution buss, you will see that there is also overcurrent protection immediately after the buss.
 That is because the buss is considered the source of power for the connected equipment.
 It too must be within seven inches of the buss bar.
 There are exceptions.
 See Over Current Protection on Electrical Systems Page 1

 After that there is a switch to turn the equipment on or off.
 An exception is the bilge pump.
 Bilge pumps are usually wired directly.
 Most have a built in float switch, that turns the pump on when the water gets to a certain level and a bypass switch to turn it on manually.
-Bilge pumps may have a small in-line fuse that protects the pump from burning out if something clogs the pick up, and water stops flowing.
+Bilge pumps may have a small in-line fuse that protects the pump from burning out if something clogs the pick up and water stops flowing.

 Below is a typical distribution buss bar.
 This one is in the negative or ground side of the circuit.
 The large wire connected to the bolt on the left end is the wire from the negative post on the battery.
 All the other wires are negative wires to various pieces of equipment.

 By the way, notice how neat and tidy and organized this is.
 Wiring should always be organized and neat.
 The only thing that would make this better is a tag or label for each wire naming what equipment it connects to.
 Making your wiring neat and tidy accomplishes several things.
-It keeps wires from swing and swaying and protects them from abrasion.
+It keeps wires from swinging and swaying and protects them from abrasion.
 It also makes it far easier to trace out a circuit and find and correct problems.

 |This Web site may contain copyrighted material the use of which has not always been specifically authorized by the copyright owner.
 I am making such material available in my efforts to advance understanding of educational, economic, and scientific issues, etc. I believe this constitutes a "fair use" of any such copyrighted material as provided for in section 107 of the US Copyright Law.
 In accordance with Title 17 U.S.C.
 Section 107, the material on this Web site is distributed without profit to those who have expressed a prior interest in receiving the included information for nonprofit educational purposes.
 For more information see: www.law.cornell.edu/uscode/17/107.shtml.
 If you wish to use copyrighted material from this Web site for purposes of your own that go beyond "fair use", you must obtain permission from the copyright owner.|